Moore Mickens Education Center is a District School Board of Pasco County School.

 When Professor Mickens began teaching in the original school, classes were only offered through the eighth grade.
 Those who wanted to continue to high school had to travel at their own expense to Tampa.
 In time, Professor Mickens was able to extend classes through the twelfth grade, by adding a grade each year beginning in 1937, until the first class graduated from Moore Academy in 1940.
 By the 1950’s, the Moore Academy facility was too small for the student body.
 A new school was built in 1952 to house Moore Elementary School, which still stands as part of the Moore-Mickens school complex.
 High school students remained at Moore Academy until 1956, when Mickens High School was built next to the new elementary school.
 The board appointed Mr. Hiram J. Goodwin as principal of the elementary school, and named Professor Mickens as the principal of the High School.
 Mr. Goodwin served until he became ill and passed away.
 After the passing of Mr. Goodwin, Mrs. Arrewintha Campbell, a teacher at Moore Elementary School, served as interim principal until the fall of 1968.
 Mrs. Martha Lewis was was then appointed to be principal of Moore Elementary School and served from 1968 through June, 1970.

 Professor Mickens served the Pasco County School System from 1933-1973 when Mr. Melvin Dennard became principal.
 Mr. Dennard remained principal until June of 1981.
 From 1981-1986 Moore-Mickens was a middle school.
 During that time the school had the following people serve as principal: Dr. Robert Dellinger, Mr. George Avadikian and Mr. Charles Rine.
 In 1987, Moore-Mickens Middle School became an Adult Education Center.
 Mrs. Greta Adams served as principal, adding new programs and changing the school name to Moore-Mickens Education Center.
 She incorporated the new programs with the Adult Education programs.
 In 1995, Mrs. Adams retired.
-Since 1995, principals have been Mr. Steve Cox, Mr. Rick Saylor and Mr. Jackson Johnson.
+Since 1995, our principals have been Mr. Steve Cox, Mr. Rick Saylor and Mr. Jackson Johnson.
 Our current principal, starting in 2014, is Mrs. Nancy Guss.